bitrix24/b24restdocs/api-reference/tasks/tasks-task-list.md

 - **DURATION_FACT** - time spent (actual);
 - **DURATION_TYPE** - unit type in planned duration: days, hours, or minutes.

-By default, all **non-computable** fields from the main query table will be returned.
+By default, all **non-computed** fields of the main query table will be returned.

 The list of fields can be specified by sending a request to [tasks.task.getFields](tasks-task-get-fields.md). ||
 || **limit**
 [`unknown`](../data-types.md) | Number of records.
-This parameter is specified if you need to retrieve more records than the default value (50).
+This parameter is specified if you need to obtain a number of records greater than the default value (50).
 It is not possible to return all records in one request; this is a limitation of all REST API methods.
-You can retrieve all leads in multiple requests of 50 records in response.
+You can retrieve all leads in several requests of 50 records each.
 To do this, simply pass the parameter start with a value that is a multiple of 50.
 Example:
 ```js
 start=0
 start=50